Aryaveer-ag/Amazon-Clone-Frontend/README.md

 # Amazon-Clone-Frontend
-This is the display page of the Amazon website
+Checkout the master branch for the code and images used.